-Is it Still Springtime For Putin And Republicans?
+Rand Paul Goes To Russia And Delivers Letter For Trump, Marking Our Era Of Irony

 One need not go far to find enthusiasts at any Trump rally who say they have no problem with Russians helping elect or re-elect him — so long as he fulfills his campaign promises to Americans such as themselves.
 Who cares?
 Countries interfere with the internal business of other countries all the time.

-Just after he took office in 2017, President Trump was asked on Fox News about Russian President Putin's reputation as a "killer."
+Just after he took office in 2017, Trump was asked on Fox News about Putin's reputation as a "killer."
 Trump shot back: "You think we're so innocent?"

 And the dominant image of America's posture toward the autocrat in Moscow is now the sight of the two presidents on stage in Helsinki last month for a news conference.
-Much of the world was shocked at their cordiality, at Trump's apparent acceptance of Putin's denials about 2016 election hacking and at Putin's open admission he had favored Trump's election.
+Much of the world was shocked at their cordiality, at Trump's apparent acceptance of Putin's denials about 2016 election hacking and at Putin's open admission that he had favored Trump's election.

 But months went by between the determination of Russian guilt in that incident and the formal response from the Trump administration this week.